Yoga, Pilates, & Chiropractic Studio

 Meet the Owner

-Having switched careers to Real Estate, Katherine is following her other passion of land, homes and creating beautiful spaces!
+Now a realtor, specializing in SW Colorado, Katherine is following her other passion of land, homes and creating beautiful spaces!
 To contact Katherine about buying or selling a home, please visit her website at mancosproperty.com